-Date: 06/23/25

-michaelajohnson@andersencorp.com Telephone number: 218-386-1430 ext.1714 & Code or I Model Code: 2024 IRC Code or Rule Section or Rule Section: R319.5, R319.7.1 651-264-2879 Firm/Association affiliation, if any: Marvin & Topic of proposal: Replacement EERO Andersen Corp.
-Code or rule section to be changed: IRC R319.5 & R319.7.1 Intended for Technical Advisory Group ("TAG"): General Information Yes No B. C. D. E. he proposed change unique to the State of Minnesota? he proposed change required due to climatic conditions of Minnesota?
-If the proposed change encourage more uniform enforcement?
-If the proposed change remedy a problem? es the proposal delete a current Minnesota Rule, chapter amendment? build this proposed change be appropriate through the ICC code welopment process?
-Proposed Language 1.
-The proposed code change is meant to: $\boxtimes$ change language contained the model code book?
+r/requestor: David McDonald & Date: 09/02/25 Model Code: 2024 IRC el Johnson address: davidmc@marvin.com & michaelajohnson@andersencorp.com Telephone number: 218-386-1430 ext.1714 & 651-264-2879 Firm/Association affiliation, if any: Marvin & Code or Rule Section: R319.5 Topic of proposal: Replacement EERO sen Corp. or rule section to be changed: IRC R319.5 Intend ed for Technical Advisory Group ("TAG"): Gener al Information Yes No B. C. D. E. A. Is the proposed change unique to the State of Minnesota?
+B. Is the proposed change required due to climatic conditions of Minnesota?
+C. Will the proposed change encourage more uniform enforcement?
+D. Will the proposed change remedy a problem?
+E. Does the proposal delete a current Minnesota Rule, chapter amendment?
+F. Would this proposed change be appropriate through the ICC code development process?
+Drana · sed Language The proposed code change is meant to: \boxtimes change language contained the model code book?
 If so, list section(s).
-R319.5, R319.7.1 ☐ change language contained in an existing amendment in Minnesota Rule?
-If so, I Rule part(s). ☐ delete language contained in the model code book?
+R319.5 ☐ change language contained in an existing amendment in Minnesota Rule?
+If so, list Rule part(s). delete language contained in the model code book?
 If so, list section(s). ☐ delete language contained in an existing amendment in Minnesota Rule?
 If so, list Rule part(s).
-2. □ add new language that is not found in the model code book or in Minnesota Rule.
-R319.5, R319.7.1 Is this proposed code change required by Minnesota Statute?
-If so, please provide the citation.
-No
+2. □ add new language that is not found in the model code I R319.5 Is this proposed code change required by Minnesota Statu No citation.